Nothing quite compares to a brisk walk on a bright day. In Dublin, we are spoilt for choice when it comes to fully marked, looped walking trails.

 Time: 20 – 45mins

 Located on one of Dublin’s most distinctive natural features, the Scalp, this walk will be a firm favourite with your little ones.
-This narrow rocky pass was created by an Ice Age glacial lake overflow which has resulted in naked boulders along the steep slopes upon which goats graze.
+This narrow rocky pass was created by an Ice Age glacial lake overflow which has resulted in naked boulders along the steep slopes.
+Keep your eyes peeled for the feral goats that graze here.

 There are two looped walking trails here to choose from.
 The Pine Loop Trail (0.9km) is a gentle stroll through the forest while the Scalp Lookout Trail (1.5km) follows the Pine Loop Trail before taking a detour out to the breathtaking Scalp.